- Instructions for Form 1040-C - Introductory Material

-If you have a tax question not answered by this publication, go to IRS.gov/International-Taxpayers.
+If you have a tax question not answered by this publication, go to IRS.gov/Individuals/International-Taxpayers.

 If you take the position that a treaty of the United States overrides or modifies any provision of the Internal Revenue Code and that position reduces (or potentially reduces) your tax, you may have to file Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b), with your final U.S. income tax return.
 See Pub.
 519 for more information.

-Copies of the treaties are available at IRS.gov/United States Income Tax Treaties–A to Z.
+Copies of the treaties are available at IRS.gov/Businesses/International-Businesses/United States-Income-Tax-Treaties-A-to-Z.

 A Form 1040-C is not a final return.
 You must file a final income tax return after your tax year ends.